 - 1 cup raisins, optional

-- 4 cups of gluten-free bread, crumbled (I like chunky pieces)
+- 4 cups of gluten-free bread, crumbled (I like chunky pieces and this brand)

 - Preheat oven to 350 degrees Fahrenheit.